orb-community/orb-website/docs/install.md

 !!! danger

-    The Orb SaaS service is still under active development and is not yet production ready!
-Please use it for non-production, testing purposes only.
+    The Orb SaaS service is still under active development and is not yet production ready.
+Please use it for non-production testing purposes only.
 The service may become unavailable, and your data may be reset without notice.

 ## Self-host
-There are two main deployment methods for those wishing to self-host:
+There are two main deployment methods for those wanting to self-host:

 * **Docker Compose** - This option is useful for developer or testing installations, allowing you to run both the Orb Control Plane and the Orb Agent on a single machine.
 * **Helm Chart** - This option is intended for production deployments, requiring access to a Kubernetes cluster.